Reviewed and updated for accuracy on 06/11/23

 Simply soak a wash cloth in hot water, wring it out and apply it to the jaw for while.
 Some find that it also helps to do this during the day to help maintain a relaxed state.

-Natural ingredients, like those found in essential oils, are a great choice for those that want a simple, drug-free approach to combatting teeth grinding.
-However, some of these massages and compresses can seem a little time-consuming and awkward for some people.
-Many are after a much faster quick-fix solution than that.
-This is where some drinks and supplements can help.
+Natural ingredients, like those found in essential oils, are a great choice for those that want a simple, drug-free approach to combating teeth grinding.

 What are you drinking before bed?

-Prepare chamomile tea by boiling 2 tsp of chamomile flower powder in water.
+Prepare chamomile tea by boiling 2 tsp. of chamomile flower powder in water.
 Filter it and keep aside for 5 minutes.
-Add 1 tsp each of lemon juice and honey.
+Add 1 tsp. of lemon juice and another of honey.
 Mix well.
 Drink 1-2 hours before bedtime.